 Geothermal plants can still produce emissions depending on the technology used.

-The article, “How the energy industry impacts the environment” on the Save on Energy website also provides some practical tips to do daily to lower GHG and CO2 emissions.
+The article “How the energy industry impacts the environment” on the Save on Energy website also provides some practical tips to do daily to lower GHG and CO2 emissions.

-Some of us might be doing these already, like using reusable cups and bottles, replacing energy-saving bulbs, keeping the thermostat a few degrees warmer or cooler, recycling, walk or bike to work, and not to choose one-day shipping unless necessary.
+Some of us might already be doing these, like using reusable cups and bottles, replacing energy-saving bulbs, keeping the thermostat a few degrees warmer or cooler, recycling, walking or biking to work, and not choosing one-day shipping unless necessary. Â

 Source Citation: